epklein/epklein.github.io/_personal/bookmarks.md

 ### Modeling

-- [Mermaid](https://mermaid.js.org/): A JavaScript based diagramming and charting tool that renders Markdown-inspired textdefinitions to create and modify diagrams dynamically.
+- [Mermaid](https://mermaid.js.org/): A JavaScript-based diagramming and charting tool that renders Markdown-inspired text definitions to create and modify diagrams dynamically.
 It has a great [Live Editor](https://mermaid.live/edit) where you can diagram live and download images
 - [Excalidraw](https://excalidraw.com/): A simple and powerful tool to create diagrams and sketches

+### Coding

+- [JSON Editor Online](https://jsoneditoronline.org/): A free web-based tool to edit and process your JSON data.

 ## Training

-- [GraphQL by Washington Developer](https://www.youtube.com/playlist?list=PLK5FPzMuRKlyeZYiJNA54j4lpfxHGlz0j): A Youtube course on GraphQL (in Portuguese).
+- [GraphQL by Washington Developer](https://www.youtube.com/playlist?list=PLK5FPzMuRKlyeZYiJNA54j4lpfxHGlz0j): A YouTube course on GraphQL (in Portuguese).
 I saved this course recommendation but didn't watch it yet.

 ## Personal Dev